November 2014 Programs

 Get a close and personal experience with the bears of Katmai National Park and McNeill River Sanctuary through the lens of photographer Colin Tyler Bogucki.
 Free; $5 parking for non-members.

 TOPIC to be announced

-The Astronomy series meets on the first and third Friday evening of each month through March.
+The Astronomy series meets on the first Friday evening of each month through March.
 An astronomer presents a special topic (approximately 1 to 1.5 hours) and answers your questions.
 If skies are clear, be ready to go outside and view the night sky, using your own binoculars or telescope, or share the ones set up by the astronomers.
-Free program; $5 parking for non-members.
-Children can earn a Junior Astronomer Certificate by attending 6 programs and completing “Star Notes”.
+Free; $5 parking for non-members.

 Jr. Naturalist Program (K-6th)

 Come make a bird feeder to take home, and learn about feeding winter birds responsibly.
 Please bring an empty 2L plastic soda bottle if you have one; all other materials are provided.
 Call 694-2108 to register.
 Free; $5 parking for non-members.